cl0sed/cp-prototype/memory-bank/productContext.md

     * Module 5: Distribution & Monetization (Post-MVP)
     * Module 6: Creator Workflow System (PoC/MVP)
     * Module 7: Platform Foundation (PoC/MVP)
+* - **Note on GeneratedStructure Model Removal:** The `GeneratedStructure` model, previously intended to store structured content like video scripts and podcast outlines, has been temporarily removed due to technical issues during database migration and model mapping.
+This impacts features related to structured content generation and storage.
+Re-evaluation and potential re-introduction of this functionality will be considered in future development phases.

 ## Overall Architecture